Skip to main content

 The number of credit hours you'll need to complete per semester varies by institution, degree level and your personal goals.
 First, you'll want to consider how much time you can designate to your education and how soon you want to complete your degree.
 The more time you have and the quicker you want to finish, the more credits you should take per semester or term.

-Some institutions that offer courses by semester require you to take 12 or more credits per semester to be considered a full-time student, or, 6-8 if you're going to school part time.
-Other intuitions operate on shorter schedules.
-For example, online universities may offer six terms per year.
-In this case, completing six credits or more credits per term indicates that you're a full-time student, and any less is part time.
+Some institutions that offer courses by semester require you to take 12 or more credits per semester to be considered a full-time student, or 6 to 8 credits if you're going to school part-time.
+Other institutions operate on shorter schedules.
+For example, SNHU offers 6 undergraduate terms per year.
+In this case, completing six or more credits per term indicates that you're a full-time student, and any less is part-time.

 Financial aid is another variable.
 If you're receiving financial aid to help you cover the cost of tuition, it may be under the expectation that you complete a certain number of credit hours per semester.
 Be sure to check your award package or ask an advisor to help you understand your situation.

-If you move from a college that uses one calendar to a school that uses another, you wouldn't have the same number of total credits, or the same amount of credits assigned to a course.
-Colleges use formulas to determine how the credits transfer.
-Typically, one quarter hour equals 2/3 of a semester hour.
+If you move from a college that uses one calendar to a school that uses another, you wouldn't have the same number of total credits or the same amount of credits assigned to a course.

 How to Calculate Your Credit Hours